 If you want to get off the beaten path in Angeles National Forest, head over to the Pacifico Mountain hike.
 Pacifico Mountain, the highest peak in the northwestern part of the forest, offers unique views spanning from Mt Baldy to Los Padres National Forest to Nevada.
 There are several approaches to the summit of Pacifico Mountain, and we'll take what I think is the most scenic one up the Pacific Crest Trail (PCT).
 It's a great hike without big crowds.

-Video and Turn-by-Turn Directions to Hike Pacifico Mountain on the PCT Parking and Fees for the Hike Camping on Pacifico Mountain Insider Tips and Recommendations Where is Pacifico Mountain?
+In this Guide: Video and Turn-by-Turn Directions to Hike Pacifico Mountain on the PCT Parking and Fees for the Hike Camping on Pacifico Mountain Insider Tips and Recommendations Where is Pacifico Mountain?

 This hike offers some great short overnight camping options.
 It's especially great if you want to camp after work and get back in the morning, as the distances aren't long, and the climbing isn't bad.
 You can even drive your car to the summit (I'd recommend high-clearance AWD) and just camp.